You Say You Want a Revolution

-FR: It affected Tom Tom [a magazine for women drummers] too!
+**FR:** It affected _Tom Tom_ too!
 They go to NAMM.
-There's Tom Tom and She Shreds being like, "Hey, you guys need to pay attention to women.
-Here's all of the reasons why, all of the proof."
-I really think that if we hadn't been using that photo and the other information we have, poking at everyone and being like, "You need to pay attention," it would have taken another, like, five or ten years.
+There’s _Tom Tom_ and _She Shreds_ being like, “Hey, you guys need to pay attention to women.
+Here’s all of the reasons why, all of the proof.”
+I really think that if we hadn’t been using that photo and the other information we have, poking at everyone and being like, “You need to pay attention,” it would have taken another, like, five or ten years.
 Hopefully it would have still happened, but it would have taken a long time.

 Ultimately I think that’s the biggest thing that works.
 Voices.
 People being like, “Hey, we exist.
 This is not what we feel represents us.”
 If it’s just me, why would they believe me?
 I’m just one person.
 But if we have an army of people suggesting the same thing, then I think it’s going to change.

 That photo changed our whole trajectory.
 People realized that we were a legit news source, that we were something that really needed to exist.
 Advertisers started to see us as being the only magazine that could talk to this demographic, which is true.
-Also in turn, [they] realized that this demographic exists and that they're worth investing in and creating relationships with.
-It's probably going to be one of the biggest accomplishments of my whole life.
-It's really exciting.
+Also in turn, realized that this demographic exists and that they’re worth investing in and creating relationships with.
+It’s probably going to be one of the biggest accomplishments of my whole life.
+It’s really exciting.

 _This interview has been condensed and edited._